fanfan42/VFIO-Passthrough-dual-running-systems-on-laptop/toshiba-satellite-pro-A50-E-156/README.md

 Ensure that ***Intel VT-d*** is supported by the CPU and enabled in the BIOS settings.

+Also, in Advanced -> System Configuration -> Large aperture graphics -> enabled .
+This is for using the maximum types of mdev

-Enable IOMMU and intel gvt-gsupport by setting the kernel parameters
+Enable IOMMU and intel gvt-g support by setting the kernel parameters

 | /etc/default/grub                                              |
 |----------------------------------------------------------------|